Promulgate/therealwang/README.txt

-* Client discontinued the domain *
+* Client has discontinued the domain *

 CONTENTS OF THIS FILE